Lindt8/Lindt8.github.io/_pages/hobby-code-projects.md

 {% include base_path %}

-I have worked on a handful of little projects of my own to improve my own computer and/or internet experience or just as fun little projects.
+I have worked on a handful of little projects of my own to improve my own computer and/or internet experience or just for fun.
 Links to their respective GitHub pages and brief descriptions are provided here.

 [<u>Interactive world data map generator</u>](https://github.com/Lindt8/Interactive_world_data_map)
 ======